 - The Evan Wolfson Approach: Become an unstoppable force and movement to be reckoned with by determining what the crux of the matter is that all other precedents can then be leveraged upon.
 Collaborate with the smartest, most strategic lawyers and legislators whose focus is eradicating sexual misconduct.

-- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at any public elementary, secondary, and high schools or college that receives federal funds for Title IX.
+- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at all public elementary, secondary, high school, and college-level places of education that receive federal funds for Title IX.

 - Pass legislation that mandates twice-yearly, live & interactive, anti-bias training for everyone who touches these cases: police, DA’s, judges, etc.